Metabolically healthy obesity

-Metabolically healthy obesity or metabolically-healthy obesity (MHO) is a disputed medical condition characterized by obesity which does not produce metabolic complications.
+Metabolically healthy obesity (MHO) is a disputed medical condition characterized by obesity which does not produce metabolic complications.

 Characteristics

 No universally accepted criteria exist to define putative MHO, but definitions generally require the patient to be obese and to lack metabolic abnormalities such as dyslipidemia, impaired glucose tolerance, or metabolic syndrome.

 MHO individuals display less visceral adipose tissue, smaller adipocytes, and a reduced inflammatory profile relative to metabolically unhealthy obese individuals.
 As a result, it has been argued that cardiometabolic risk might not improve significantly as a result of weight loss interventions.

 Epidemiology

 Prevalence estimates of MHO have varied from 6 to 75 percent, and it has been argued that between 10 and 25 percent of obese individuals are metabolically healthy.
 One study found that 47.9% of obese people had MHO, while another found that 11% did.
 It seems to be more prevalent in women than men, and its prevalence decreases with age.